From board papers to ballet shoes and everything in between – Southbank Centre archive collections are the raw material

 Our archive collections relate to the Festival of Britain and South Bank festival site, Royal Festival Hall, Queen Elizabeth Hall, Purcell Room and Hayward Gallery.
 Along with the core administrative archives, we hold particularly strong collections of photographs, event programmes and posters.
 Together these artifacts and collections form Southbank Centre’s memory of all the performances, exhibitions and other events that have happened across our site over the decades.

 Southbank Centre Archive Studio allows everyone to witness the process of exploring, arranging and cataloguing our collections.
-Visitors can find out what we’re working on, browse key reference sources and eresearch stored archive material by appointment.
+Visitors can find out what we’re working on, browse key reference sources and research stored archive material by appointment.